Landfill sources (A_10)

 - Installation of areas for cleaning and maintenance of equipment.

-- Improvements in runoff management (collection, channelling, prefilter wells, storm water tanks, etc.).
+- Improvements in runoff management (collection, channelling, coarse wells, storm tanks, etc.).

 - Specific environmental requirements on waste water and run-off management under concession conditions.